Search

 Psycon Software

-Cybersphere
+Cybersphere Cybersphere

-Psygnosis Ltd.
+Psygnosis Limited

 Psygnosis was one of Europe's leading electronic games software developers.
 Since the company was founded in Liverpool, in 1984, Psygnosis has stood at the forefront of the electronic games market, creating more than 100 award-winning titles for a variety of different gaming platforms.